jasonzhao0307/DSdiary/README.md

 ## 5-step framework for metric not significant (or weird result) after A/B test

-* Sanity check of invariant metrics or sample size, make sure the experiment set-up is correct
+* Sanity check of invariant metrics, make sure the experiment set-up is correct
 * sample size not large enough
   - check how test p-values and also target metric change over time.
     - If the variance is very large, that means the sample size is not enough.
 If the variance is small, it means we have enough sample size.